divinity-m/Anti-Gravity/dev_logs.md

     // save the coordinates in global variables mouseX = (e.clientX - rect.left) * scaleX;
-    mouseY = (e.clientY - rect.top) * scaleX * 1.05; // slightly increase mouseY due to slight differences which the scale fails to account for
+    mouseY = (e.clientY - rect.top) * scaleX * 1.05; // notice this bug here? it took me a week to find out about it.
 }
 ```